View Flexibility

 },

-Here's the child view's serialize
+Here's the child view's serialize function and template:

 template: '#child-template',